Skip to content

 Virtual and abstract functions

-You can allow the contract inheriting a traits to modify an internal function, if it has the virtual keyword, using override.
-The function can be also marked as abstract, in which case the inheriting contract has to define its implementation:
+You can allow a contract inheriting a trait to modify an internal function marked with the virtual keyword by using override.
+A function can also be marked as abstract, in which case the inheriting contract must define its implementation:

 trait FilterTrait with Ownable {